- Be able to distinguish between gifts that relate to the heart and those that are simply purchased

 Step 2: Read and discuss a short story such as "The Gift" or a picture book such as Wilfrid Gordon McDonald Partridge.
 What made the gift so special?

-Step 3: Discuss: If you had an imaginative power to give anything, what would you give someone or something you care about?
-It might be a gift for a relative, a pet, or a person you admire.
-(Emphasize that it has to be something the student couldn't buy with money, and it is something the receiver wouldn't normally have.
+Emphasize that it has to be something the student couldn't buy with money, and it is something the receiver wouldn't normally have.
 It is a wishful gift.
-For example, the student could give the receiver "the speed of a cheetah.")
+For example, the student could give the receiver "the speed of a cheetah."

-Step 4: Using the chart or overhead, show the format for the poem.
-Tell students that they're going to use this poem to give a special kind of gift to someone they care about - anyone, from someone famous like Martin Luther King to someone or something familiar like their pet or their mom.
+Step 4: Using the chart, overheard, or projector, display the format for the "If I Could Give a Gift to You" Poem.
+Tell students that they're going to use this poem to give a special kind of gift to someone they care about.
+This someone can be anyone, from someone famous like Martin Luther King Jr. to someone or something familiar like their pet or their mom.

 Step 5: Model how you, the teacher, would fill in the poem for your special person.
 Remember to use imagination and metaphor to extend the meaning.
 Take suggestions from the class.

-Step 6: Review the poem that was modeled and the format students will use.
+Step 6: Review the "If I Could Give a Gift to You" poem that was modeled and the format students will use.

 Step 7: Have the students decide to whom they are going to dedicate their poem.
 They should do a "prewriting" activity to help them plan: either jot down notes; make lists or webs of adjectives, similes, and/or metaphors that fit their topic; do brief drawings which symbolize what they would give; etc.

 As the teacher, give a "heart" gift to every student in the class.
-Write a sentence to each child telling why each is special.
+Write a sentence to each child telling why each one of them is special.